-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably larger (121 percent) than the Canon 600D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably larger (24 percent) than the Canon 600D.
 Moreover, the 7D is substantially heavier (51 percent) than the 600D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 600D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.